kalismeras61/flutter_lock_screen/README.md

 to your Info.plist file.
 Failure to do so results in a dialog that tells the user your app has not been updated to use TouchID.

 Android Integration
+Note that local_auth plugin requires the use of a FragmentActivity as opposed to Activity.
+This can be easily done by switching to use FlutterFragmentActivity as opposed to FlutterActivity in your manifest (or your own Activity class if you are extending the base class).

 Update your project's AndroidManifest.xml file to include the USE_FINGERPRINT permissions:
 ```
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"